RunestoneInteractive/HomePage/2019/03/17/first.rst

 The tagline "democratizing textbooks for the 21st century", is really inspired by a class visit with Guy Kawasaki in a class I taught during January Term when I would take 12 students to Silicon Valley to visit with entrepreneurs, at all kinds of companies.
 It is, in Guy's terms, a mantra.
 It means that textbooks should be free!
 You should not be excluded from learning about CS because you cannot afford $200 for a textbook!
 If Runestone can play a role in disrupting textbook publishing that would be awesome.
 I'm hoping that Runestone can serve 2 million students a day in my lifetime!
 It also means that textbooks should be interactive, intelligent, living documents.

 In 2018, I decided to leave my dream job at Luther College to focus all of my energy on a new dream job, Runestone Interactive.
 I was growing increasingly frustrated that there were not enough hours in the day to teach classes, attend committee meetings, grade homework, prep lectures, and work on Runestone.
-This turned out to be a great leap of faith, as not long after I made the decision I was contacted by a some team members in Google's EngEDU organization and that wanted to use Runestone as part of their Applied Computing Series of courses.
+This turned out to be a great leap of faith, as not long after I made the decision I was contacted by a some team members in Google's EngEDU organization that wanted to use Runestone as part of their `Applied Computing Series <https://edu.google.com/computer-science/applied-computing-series/intensive.html>`_ of courses.
 The goals of Runestone and the goals of the AC team could not be more aligned.
-I work as a consultant to Google, and have time to continue to develop Runestone.
+Runestone is also used as a platform for teaching courses by `LaunchCode <https://www.launchcode.org/>`_.
+I get to work with a bunch of really smart Googlers, and have time to continue to develop Runestone.

 A Roadmap for the Future
 ------------------------